GKnirps/ukidek/year-04.md

 ### 17th Limestone, 253

 I made my assistant the new fortress broker. ”Urist“, I said, ”I have an important meeting with the outpost liaison.
-I herby declare you to be our new broker.“ Her answer was that she was not named Urist.
+I hereby declare you to be our new broker.“ Her answer was that she was not named Urist.

 Anyways, she made some good deals at the depot, bought lots of alcoholic beverages, leather and cloth, as well as some metals that are rare around here and some precious gems.